OscarGodson/HTML6/README.md

 ### Section 2 - The Concept

 HTML6 is conceptually HTML with XML like namespaces.
-If you don't know XML, or don't know what XML namespaces are they're basically a way to allow you to use the same tag without it conflicting with the a different tag.
+If you don't know XML, or don't know what XML namespaces are they're basically a way to allow you to use the same tag without it conflicting with a different tag.
 You've probably actually seen one before in the XHTML DOCTYPE: `xmlns:xhtml="http://www.w3.org/1999/xhtml"`

 In HTML6 we take advantage of this ingenious concept by giving us freedom to use whatever tag we want by the W3C reserving namespaces and not tags.
 The W3C would basically reserve the right to all namespaces, and each namespace they reserve will trigger a different HTML API.